 Most insurance companies require pre-admission certification and a second opinion before surgery.
 Please review your pre-admission requirements and coverage and advise your physician of these requirements.
 This process must be complete before admission, unless it is an emergency.
 If this has not been done in accordance with the policy's requirements, your insurance benefits may be reduced or denied.
 Also if the patient leaves the hospital “against medical advice” (“AMA”) your insurance may choose not to pay for the hospitalization.

-As a courtesy, Scott Memorial Hospital will file a verifiable third-party claim and help in any way possible to expedite their payment.
+As a courtesy, Scott Memorial Health will file a verifiable third-party claim and help in any way possible to expedite their payment.
 However, please remember that the patient is ultimately responsible for the hospital bill because an insurance policy is a contract between patients and their insurance company.

 Most hospital insurance plans do not fully cover hospital bills.
 All bills are payable in full at the time of discharge unless financial arrangements have been made with the business office (Cindy.Bush@smh1.org) before discharge.
 At the time of discharge, you should be prepared to pay the estimated balance due over the verifiable insurance coverage, or make arrangements with the Business Office.

 The Business Office will file your claim for insurance assigned to the hospital.
 If an insurance payment is less than our estimate, you will be billed for the balance due.
-Scott Memorial Hospital can provide payment arrangements and financing options.
+Scott Memorial Health can provide payment arrangements and financing options.